-1.51.
-According to cultural expectations noted in your textbook, which statement accurately depicts the most likely scenario?
+51. According to cultural expectations noted in your textbook, which statement accurately depicts the most likely scenario?

-a) Deepak, a 20-year-old male from Mumbai, India does not need to work thanks to a trust fund left to him by his uncle.
+a) Deepak, a 20-year-old male from Mumbai, India, does not need to work thanks to a trust fund left to him by his uncle.

-b) Charlotte, a 22-year-old Australian female is in her senior year of college.
+b) Charlotte, a 22-year-old Australian female, is in her senior year of college.

-c) Miguel, a 23-year-old male from Mexico City, Mexico is working on his Master’s degree.
+c) Miguel, a 23-year-old male from Mexico City, Mexico, is working on his master’s degree.

-d) Olayemi, a 21-year-old Nigerian female is happily single, dating, and has no plans to marry.
+d) Olayemi, a 21-year-old Nigerian female, is happily single, dating, and has no plans to marry.

 Answer: b